kairos-io/kairos-docs/content/en/docs/Advanced/build.md

   ...
 ```

-Will generate a compressed disk `hello-kairos-azure.vhd` ready to be used in GCE.
+Will generate a compressed disk `hello-kairos-azure.vhd` ready to be used in Azure.

 ```bash
 $ PORT=$(kubectl get svc osartifactbuilder-operator-osbuilder-nginx -o json | jq '.spec.ports[0].nodePort')